Luca Zaia

-Luca Zaia (born 27 March 1968) is an Italian politician, who has been President of Veneto since 2010, and a historical member of Lega Nord, other than being the most progressive member of his own party.
-Supporter of initiatives to tackle climate change, gender-affirming surgery, the recognition of transgender people to identify with their preferred sex, and main protagonist of the fight against homophobia and antisemitism, he often rose to prominence for his positions contrasting the lines of his own party, in particular for the ones concerning the welcoming of immigrants and his model of "integrazione diffusa" (a redistributive framework where immigrants' quota are spread across municipalities) of migrants coming to Europe.
+Luca Zaia (born 27 March 1968) is an Italian politician, who was President of Veneto from 2010 to 2025.
+He often rose to prominence for his positions contrasting the lines of his own party, including support of initiatives to tackle climate change, his support of gender-affirming surgery, and push for the recognition of transgender people to identify with their preferred sex, advocacy against homophobia and antisemitism, and his views on immigration with his model of "integrazione diffusa" (a redistributive framework where immigrants' quota are spread across municipalities) of migrants coming to Europe.

 Prior to that, Zaia was President of the Province of Treviso from 1998 to 2005, Vice President of Veneto from 2005 to 2008 and Minister of Agriculture in Silvio Berlusconi's fourth cabinet from 2008 to 2010.

 Early life

 Son of Giuseppe and Carmela Lisetto, after graduating from the Oenological School of Conegliano, he graduated in Animal Production Sciences at the Faculty of Agriculture of the University of Udine.
 After starting with the graduation party organized by him, for twelve years he worked as a PR for various discos in his area such as the "Manhattan" of Godega di Sant'Urbano, the "Diamantik" of Gaiarine, the "Kolossal" of Spresiano or the "Desiree" in Caorle, in addition to various other jobs, including "the waiter, the cleaner, the bricklayer, the private chemistry teacher, the horse riding instructor, the worker in a leather company.

 He has been married since 1999 to Raffaella Monti, a company secretary; the couple has no children.